tshepang/blog/content/floss-i-use-a-lot.md

 ### miscellaneous tools

-- **wajig**: acts as pleasant front-end to `apt` and other package management tools;
-  [I used to maintain it], and it happens to be the one Debian package that once made me a Debian Maintainer (I used to have upload access for it)
 - **apt**: Debian package management
 - **apt-cacher-ng**: avoids the need to re-fetch Debian packages when needed for additional installs, which helps speed things up, especially for poor connections